For what seems to be eons, people have believed in ferocious entities in some form, akin to demons, devils and the like - something to be feared.

 Some suppose that the opportunities for a demon to enter our world and wreak havoc is limited.
 They teach demons to be real, non-human entities that must be invited into one's person or life.
 Once the demon has an 'in,' they suggest, it will feed upon the energies expelled by negative emotions such as anxiety, fear and anger, especially those directed at the demon if detected.

-However, we believe there is a more plausible, better understanding of demons: a mislabeling and mis-identification of degraded, human behavior exhibited from beyond the grave.
-We base our opinion upon study and field research, much of which is found within the book, Helping Ghosts.
-Some of that info is shared in this section for free.
+However, we believe there is a more plausible, better understanding of demons: a mislabeling and mis-identification of degraded, human behavior exhibited either here and now or from beyond the grave.
+We base our opinion upon study and field research, some of which is found within the book, Helping Ghosts.

 More to Consider About Demons: Related Topics